Thanasi Dilos

 Emma Lembke

-Emma Lembke (Co-Chair) is a 20-year-old youth digital advocate.
+Emma Lembke (Co-Chair) is a youth digital advocate.
 As a senior in high school, Lembke founded LOG OFF, a youth movement dedicated to uplifting and empowering youth to tackle the complexities of social media and its impact on their privacy, safety, and mental health.
 Her efforts have been covered by numerous media outlets including the New York Times, 60 Minutes, CBS, MTV, NPR, The Hill, and Bloomberg.
 In February 2023, Emma became one of the first young people to testify before Congress regarding tech policy.